Payments Developer Guide

 Payment Networks

-Payment networks manage communications between acquiring financial institutions and issuing financial institutions.
+Payment networks manage communications between acquirers and issuing banks.
 They also develop industry standards, support their brands, and establish fees for acquiring institutions.

-Some payment networks, such as Visa, Mastercard, and UnionPay International, are trade associations that do not issue cards.
+Some payment networks, such as Visa and Mastercard, are trade associations that do not issue cards.
 Issuers are members of these associations, and they issue cards under license from the association.

 Other networks, such as Discover